zhangxj1977/myassist/README.md

 myassist
 ========

-gui based database management tool. can be extended for multi database. and plugined for developing system.
+1. Gui based database management tool.
+   Can be extended for multi database, and plugined for developing system.